Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Introduction

 \item [5)] We demonstrate and validate our algorithms via extensive real-world experiments on an actual quadrotor tail-sitter prototype in both indoor and outdoor environments.
-For indoor experiments, we conduct aggressive, high-speed (up to $10$m/s) tail-sitter flights through consecutive narrow windows that require particular attitude to pass though (i.e., $SE(3)$ flights).
-For outdoor experiments, we first test the algorithms for typical tail-sitter maneuvers, including transition, level flight, and loiter with speed up to $20$m/s.
-In these flights, comparisons with existing controllers are made to show the superior control performance of the proposed scheme.
-Then, to further show the capability of our method, extremely aggressive aerobatic tail-sitter maneuvers, including Wingover, Loop, Vertical Eight and Cuban Eight with excessive attitude flips and actuator saturation (maximum speed, acceleration and angular velocity reach 20m/s, 2.5g and $500^\circ$/s, respectively), are also successfully demonstrated.
 To our best knowledge, it is the first tail-sitter demonstration of flying through narrow tilted windows and outdoor aerobatics.

 \end{itemize}